BSc(Hons) Paramedic Science

-If your first language is not English, you must have a minimum IELTS score of 7.0 overall.
-Full details of this language test can be obtained from the British Council.
-Please note the University's published list of alternative English Language qualifications does not apply to this course.
+If your first language isn't English, you need an IELTS score of at least 7 overall.
+For full details of the language test, contact the British Council.
+The University's list of alternative English Language qualifications doesn't apply.

-- Specific subjects: Subjects that meet the science/social science requirement for this course: Biology, Applied Biology, Human Biology, Chemistry, Design and Technology: Environmental Science, Geography, Geographical Science, Geology, Health and Social Care, Mathematics, Physical Education, Physics, Psychology, Applied Science, Science (Biology route), Science (Chemistry route), Science (Physics route), Science in Society, Sociology, Sport and Physical Education, Sports Studies.
+- Relevant subjects: Subjects that meet the Science/Social Science requirement for this course: Biology, Applied Biology, Human Biology, Chemistry, Health and Social Care, Physical Education, Physics, Psychology, Applied Science, Science (Biology route), Science (Chemistry route), Science (Physics route), Science in Society, Sociology, Sport and Physical Education, Sports Studies.

-- Access: Achievement of the Access to HE Diploma; to include 15 Level 3 credits at distinction in a Science or Social Science subject and 15 Level 3 credits at merit in another subject.
+- Access: 15 Level 3 credits at Distinction in a Science or Social Science subject.

-- Baccalaureate IB: A minimum grade of 6 in a higher level Science or Social Science subject.
+- Baccalaureate IB: A minimum Grade 6 in a Higher Level Science or Social Science subject.

 Recruitment for this course is informed by Health Education England's Values Based Recruitment Framework.
 The purpose of this framework is to ensure that we recruit students whose individual values and behaviours align with the values of the NHS Constitution.